44th Chess Olympiad: Promotional activities

 Buses in Chennai were branded with the promotional slogan "Namma Chess, Namma Pride" (trans.
 Our Chess, Our Pride).
 Buses in Coimbatore and Tiruchirappalli also carried marketing for the event.
 The mascot Thambi was put at the "Namma Chennai" selfie point on the East Coast Road; a contest was held for images with the mascot posted on social media, with prizes of free tickets to the opening ceremony.
 Billboards were installed at major bus stops, and the event was also promoted at Chennai Metro stations.
 A private school in Perambur erected a 6,400 sqft giant chessboard for students to play the pieces.
-It was opened by P. K. Sekar Babu, Tamil Nadu's minister of Hindu Religious and Charitable Endowments Department The space around the chessboard was decorated with eight 14 ft cut-outs of the Thambi mascot.
+It was opened by P. K. Sekar Babu, Tamil Nadu's Minister of Hindu Religious and Charitable Endowments.
+The space around the chessboard was decorated with eight 14 ft cut-outs of the Thambi mascot.
 India Post issued a postage stamp featuring the Olympiad.
 It was unveiled during a ceremony on International Chess Day.
 Sponsors for the tournament included Tech Mahindra, Smartwater, Indian Oil, Titan and Chessable.

 Chennai's Napier Bridge was painted with a chessboard pattern, which divided opinion.
 While some commentators liked the artwork, others raised concerns that the pattern was disorienting, especially for people with anxiety disorder.
 The chessboard pattern also led to traffic congestion as people thronged to the bridge to take selfies and record videos for social media.